 Explore connections to the natural world

-When you major in environmental science, you’ll be part of a program that combines courses from the biology and chemistry departments.
+When you major in environmental science, you’ll be part of a program that combines courses from biology and chemistry.
 Your environmental science degree prepares you for immediate employment in the field or for graduate programs in areas such as environmental engineering, ecology and resource conservation.

-You can also add an emphasis (area of focus) to add depth to the major.
-Choose from:
+You can also add an emphasis (area of focus) in wildlife biology to add depth to the major.

 You can participate in environmentally-related internships in a variety of settings, including:

 - Local industrial and municipal wastewater treatment plants

 - Virginia Department of Environmental Quality

 - Harrisonburg/Rockingham Regional Water and Sewer Authority

 - District offices of the U.S. Forest Service